Common Problems with Sales and Solutions

 Solution: Eagerly Probe Who Calls the Shots

 Tracing the target organization’s org chart can be a good start.
 Be attentive to the ‘job title’ field of contacts.
-You can also maximize the ‘custom field’ on Google Contacts.
-Set it as a parameter to determine if one should do hard or soft sales towards this lead.
+You can also maximize the custom field on Google Contacts.
+Set it as a parameter to determine if one should do hard or soft sales toward this lead.

 Customer Database